JackLumers/Action-Runner-Sample/README.md

 # Endless-Runner-Sample
-Runner sample that I made as a test task project for my employment opportunity.
+"Runner" sample that I made as a test task project for my employment opportunity.

 Done in 2 days using parts of code from my other sample projects.
 Some refactoring is needed, but overall good.